backendidsiapps/smm-api/README.md

 ### class for work with smm api
 https://justanotherpanel.com

-add this to composer.json and run `composer update`
+add this to composer.json and run `composer require backendidsiapps/smm-api"`
 ```
    "repositories": [
         {